mollikka/3DPrinting/cart-holder/README.md

 Customizer allows you to choose the cart type and the amount of carts you want to put on display.

 If you want to make a cart holder for just a couple of carts (like, 1 to 3), you might want to add support legs in the customizer.
 This will prevent the holder from falling over.
 Most cart types don't really need support legs, but I haven't done much testing with small numbers of carts.

-Please write about your experiences down in the comments!
+It is recommended to print a single leveled cart holder first to test your tolerances to make sure your game cartridges fit.

-Currently supported cart types: NES, SNES (PAL), SNES (NTSC), N64, Gameboy/GBA, DS/3DS
+Currently supported cart types: NES, SNES (PAL), SNES (NTSC), N64, Gameboy/GBA, DS/3DS, Sega Genesis

 SNES NTSC version possible thanks to testing by blackbird68

 NES version possible thanks to testing by McSwindler

+Sega Genesis cart support added by Aristeu Rozanski

 # Links